 Exclusions

-Get priority access to explore Versailles’ private royal retreats.
+Get priority access to explore Versailles’ private royal retreats, beyond the Palace.

-Get priority access to explore Versailles’ private royal retreats.
+Get priority access to explore Versailles’ private royal retreats, beyond the Palace.

 Inclusions